USS Nipsic

 USS Nipsic was a gunboat in the Union Navy.
-The ship was laid down on 24 December 1862 by Portsmouth Navy Yard; launched on 15 June 1863; sponsored by Miss Rebecca Scott; and commissioned on 2 September 1863, Lieutenant Commander George Bacon in command.
+The ship was laid down on 24 December 1862 by Portsmouth Navy Yard; launched on 15 June 1863; sponsored by Miss Rebecca Scott; and commissioned on 2 September 1863, where Lieutenant Commander George Bacon was in command.

-In 1874 she was rebuilt as a new, and substantially larger, Adams/Enterprise-class gunboat.
+In 1874, she was rebuilt as a new, and substantially larger, Enterprise-class gunboat.
 The Navy rebuilt some ships to new, when they could not get budget authorization for a new ship, but had significant funding for repairs.
-She would also be completely rebuilt in 1890 her length and beam extended and her tonnage increased.
+She would also be completely rebuilt in 1890, her length and beam extended and her tonnage increased.

 Service history

 1863–1873

 Nipsic arrived off Morris Island, South Carolina, on 5 November 1863 to join in the blockade of Charleston, where she served until the end of the American Civil War.
 On 27 June 1864, she took schooner Julia as the blockade-runner attempted to enter port.

+The Nipsic sank an unknown blockade runner at Murrells Inlet on New Years Day, 1864 during the last known operation during the war.

 On 26 June 1865, three sailors deserted from the Nipsic.
 They were Henry May, Ordinary Seaman; Julius Bergan, Seaman; and John Partington, Seaman.
 The three had served together on three vessels: Allegheny, Mahaska, Nipsic.

 Nipsic served primarily with the South Atlantic Squadron off the coast of Brazil, and in the West Indies, protecting American commerce and interests until 1873 when she was decommissioned and subsequently broken up.